tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/automate-your-workflow/remake.md

 * A list of relevant targets with their *locations* is shown in the error message.
 * The command invocation used to run make is also shown.
 * There are useful options that allow for entering the debugger on error.
-* The shell input that is about to be run is separated from the output in running that shell code.
 {{% /summary %}}

 # See also